blueybloke/trial_tasks/README.md

   </metabolite>
 </metabolites>
 ```
+Solution:
+- See `tasks/task_one/parse_xml.py`
-Note: I have modified this XML file slightly from the one printed since there were some missing opening/closing tags.
+- Note: I have modified this XML file slightly from the one printed since there were some missing opening/closing tags.

 ## Task 2
-Develop a backend for the given frontend.
+> Develop a backend for the given frontend.

+See `tasks/public/index.html` for HTML, and `tasks/app.py` for backend.